 On what to feed your puppy

-Some of you that follow my Facebook page have probably seen my updates detailing the birth of five puppies to my female dog (named Sophie) in late April.
-For those of you that haven’t seen them, I have compiled an online photo album of the last few months, detailing their growth and development.
+Some of you who follow my Facebook page may have seen updates about the birth of five puppies to my female dog, Sophie, in late April.
+For those who haven’t, I’ve compiled an online photo album that documents their growth and development over the past few months.

 opium_den

-Of course this bliss has been interrupted on occasion.
-For example, I definitely under-estimated their collective, destructive power.
-Up until about six weeks old, the fencing I had protecting my backyard pots, garden boxes, kitchen herbs, raspberries, and squashes seemed to work very well, and I must admit, I was maybe a little smug in my satisfaction.
+Of course, this bliss was sometimes interrupted.
+I underestimated their collective destructive power.
+Up until about six weeks old, the fencing I had around my backyard pots, garden boxes, kitchen herbs, raspberries, and squashes seemed to work well.
+I admit, I was a little smug in my satisfaction.

-But then like a reckoning from heaven, those “adorable” puppies proceeded to rip it all apart in a very short period of time.
-For a few weeks, it would become something of a ritual for me to wake up every morning, and looking out the open bedroom window that surveyed my backyard, see five wagging excited puppies showing me just how “busy” they had been overnight.
-And then, just as soon as I would fix the fencing and reinforce it they would find a way to bust through it, rip it off, or quite literally, chew it up into tiny little pieces.
+Then, like a reckoning, those “adorable” puppies tore it all apart in no time.
+For weeks, it became a ritual to wake up, look out the bedroom window, and see five wagging pups proudly showing me how “busy” they’d been overnight.
+No matter how many times I repaired or reinforced the fencing, they would bust through, rip it apart, or simply chew it into tiny pieces.

 my_backyard

-Sophie went into labor about a week early, and because she didn’t really do much in the way of nesting, she ended up giving birth on my daughter’s bed late one night.
-After my daughter called out, I staggered in half-awake to see the first little puppy born, and another on its way.
-It was quite remarkable just how quickly instinct kicked in after her initial shock.
-Even before the second pup was out of the birth canal Sophie had ripped open the amniotic sack, gobbled it up and the placenta, and licked the pup clean.
+Sophie went into labor about a week early.
+Since she hadn’t done much nesting, she ended up giving birth on my daughter’s bed late one night.
+After my daughter called out, I staggered in half-asleep to see the first puppy already born, with another on the way.
+Instinct kicked in quickly—before the second pup was even out, Sophie had ripped open the amniotic sac, eaten it along with the placenta, and licked the pup clean.

-I know that there is some debate as to whether or not humans should eat the afterbirth, considering that we are the only mammalian species not to.
-The only thing I can say is that if it were eaten the same manner as all other mammals, I can’t see how it would hurt, as disgusting as it may seem to some.
-Cooking up the placenta, or freeze-drying and encapsulating it is offered as an alternative, but I am not aware of any good research to suggest that it is required – just in case any woman feels guilty for not eating her placenta.
-Generally, all postpartum women require extra nutrition and support, and apart from eating the placenta this can also be obtained through the use of a building (brimhana) diet described in Ayurveda, along with rejuvenating medicinal herbs.
-Ensuring a nutrient-rich diet in a loving supportive environment is a good way to help avoid postpartum depression, and ensure the proper recovery of the mother.
+There is debate about whether humans should eat the afterbirth, given we’re the only mammal that doesn’t.
+All I’ll say is that if it were consumed in the same manner as other mammals, I can’t see how it would hurt—though I know the thought is off-putting for many.
+Cooking, freeze-drying, or encapsulating the placenta is offered as an alternative, but I’m not aware of research showing it’s necessary.
+What is required postpartum is extra nutrition and support, which can also be provided through a building (brimhana) diet in Ayurveda, along with rejuvenating herbs.
+A nutrient-rich diet and a supportive environment are excellent ways to help avoid postpartum depression and ensure recovery.

-Given Sophie’s asthenic nature, by about 4 weeks of lactation she was starting to look a little skinny, but not in any kind of unsafe way.
-Nonetheless, it was time to starting introducing food to the puppies.
-Those of you that have read my blog know very well that I don’t have much time for the dry food diet recommended by most veterinarians and the pet food industry.
-Knowing, however, that a puppy has distinct nutritional needs from an adult dog, I began to research what these nutritional requirements are, and how I could obtain this in the manner of the natural, raw food diet that I have been feeding my animals for the last 15 years.
+Given Sophie’s more asthenic nature, by four weeks of lactation she was looking a little skinny—though not dangerously so.
+It was time to start introducing food to the puppies.
+Those who have read my blog know I don’t put much stock in the dry food diet promoted by most vets and the pet food industry.
+Still, I knew that puppies have distinct nutritional needs, so I researched how to provide this through the same natural raw food diet I’ve been feeding my animals for 15 years.

 eating

-Faced with this conundrum, I decided upon an old folk remedy for weak bones that has drawn some recent scientific interest: egg shells.
-Comprised mostly of calcium but also an assortment of trace minerals in a similar ratio to animal bone, egg shells are cheap and highly effective way to boost the mineral content of your pet’s diet – and can be used in humans too.
-Unlike commercial calcium carbonate and oyster shell sources used in supplements and pet food, egg shells are low in toxic minerals such as aluminum and heavy metals.
-A half tsp of eggshell contains almost a gram of calcium, as well as smaller amounts of strontium, magnesium, vanadium, boron, iron, zinc, phosphorus, nitrogen, iron, selenium, copper and chromium (more info here).
+Instead, I turned to an old folk remedy for weak bones that has attracted recent scientific interest: egg shells.
+Mostly calcium but also rich in trace minerals in a ratio similar to bone, egg shells are a cheap and effective way to boost mineral content—for dogs and humans alike.
+Unlike commercial calcium carbonate or oyster shell, egg shells are low in toxic minerals such as aluminum and heavy metals.
+A half-teaspoon provides almost a gram of calcium, along with strontium, magnesium, boron, zinc, phosphorus, selenium, and more (details here).

-• one cup raw (previously frozen) ground beef, lamb, turkey, and/or pork
+• 1 cup raw (previously frozen) ground beef, lamb, turkey, or pork

 • 4 tbsp egg shell powder